lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 and if they do well, the hiring manager can invite them for an onsite interview.
 Great idea in theory... but then there is the balancing issue.
-As you might expect, there are a lot more people looking for jobs then there are hiring managers so it got really difficult to schedule interviews with them.
+As you might expect, there are a lot more people looking for jobs then there are hiring managers on the site, so it got really difficult to schedule interviews.
 I got _maybe_ one interview per week on interviewin.io, while I could schedule interviews every two hours on Pramp.

 Can't blame interviewing.io, obviously.
-Their end goal is to connect job seekers with hiring managers, and giving people the chance to practice is just a nice side effect.
+Their end goal is to connect developers with hiring managers, and giving them the chance to practice is just a nice side effect.
 Plus, they were still in beta when I signed up for them.
 The problem is that people who already have a full-time job have more important things to do than interview random people on the internet.
-Heck, I told Pramp that I would write this article after I started my job (thanks in no small part due to them!), and it ended up taking me two weeks to push it out.
+Heck, I told Pramp that I would write this article after I started a job at a software engineer
+(thanks in no small part due to them!), and it ended up taking me _two weeks_ to push it out.
-Between working full-time and arranging for affordable housing in San Francisco (that's worth a different article in itself...)
+Between working full-time and arranging for affordable housing in San Francisco (that's worth a different article unto itself...)
 I didn't have much mental energy left to write this up until now.
 Forever sorry, Pramp.

-Still, it just shows that Pramp's way to help job-seekers practice is a really good idea, because they've found a way to ensure that everyone interviewing has a strong motivation to do their best, and help others do their best as well.
+Still, it just shows that Pramp's way to help developers practice is a really good idea, because they've found a way to ensure that everyone interviewing has a strong motivation to do their best, and help others do their best as well.